Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 \section{Leptogenesis}

-In this section we first give an elementary introduction to the basics of leptogenesis, namely lepton-number violation and kinetic equations.
+In this section we first give an elementary introduction to the basics of leptogenesis, namely, lepton-number violation and kinetic equations.
 We then review thermal leptogenesis at the GUT scale as well as the weak scale.
-Sterile-neutrino oscillations even allow leptogenesis at GeV energies.
-Subsequently, we discuss recent progress towards a full quantum field theoretical description of leptogenesis.
+Sterile-neutrino oscillations allow leptogenesis even at GeV energies.
+Subsequently, we discuss recent progress toward a full quantum field-theoretical description of leptogenesis.
 GUT-scale leptogenesis is closely related to neutrino masses and mixings and, on the cosmological side, it is connected with inflation and gravitational waves.